 In the free text answers, Doctoral Researchers report on several witnessed or self-experienced cases of power abuse where offenders are supervisors or colleagues, external offenders, technicians or the institute director.
-Some Doctoral Researchers emphasize that the abusive behaviour specifically included sexualized harassment against men, while the correlation data does not show major difference in answers from both genders.
-As a consequence of power abuse a few Doctoral Researchers quit their doctoral research position
+Some Doctoral Researchers emphasize that the abusive specifically behaviour included sexualized harassment against men.
+Correlation analysis of power abuse cases gender (m/f/d)showed, accordance with literature data, higher absolute and relative values for female Doctoral Researchers in particular.
+As a consequence of power abuse a few Doctoral Researchers quit their doctoral research position.

-In total, 256 cases of Doctoral Researchers that experienced power abuse (bullying or sexualized harassment) are recorded in this survey.
-However, the situation is not unique to Helmholtz as shown by popular cases reported from Helmholtz [10, 11] but also from MPI Munich [12] and ETH Zurich [13].
-Similar cases are reported also for other research institutions worldwide in a study conducted by Nature with 6300 early-career scientists published in 2019 [14, 15].
+In total, 256 cases of Doctoral Researchers that experienced power abuse (bullving or sexualized harassment) recorded this are in survey.
+However, the situation is not unique to Helmholtz as shown popular cases reported from Helmholtz [10, 11] but also from MPI Munich [12] and ETH Zurich [13].
+Similar cases are reported also for other research institutions worldwide in conducted by Nature with 6300 earlycareer scientists published in 2019 [14, 15].